novuhq/novu/docs/docs/platform/subscribers.md

 ## Delete a subscriber

 To stop a subscriber from receiving notifications, you can delete the subscriber.
 This will hard delete the subscriber means you will not be able to access this subscriber later.
-You will have to create subscriber again.
+You will have to create this subscriber again.

 ```typescript
 import { Novu } from '@novu/node';